 See also our Arrivals & Departures section for directions to train stations in Moscow.

 Russia’s northern capital with its spectacular architectural monuments, world-famous museums and theatres and vibrant night life deserves more than a one-day tour.
-Several hours in the city will give you just a general impression of it, but it may be unforgettable.
+Still, several hours in the city will give you a general impression of the city, but it may be unforgettable.

-Take one of high-speed Sapsan trains from Leningradsky Station departing from 5.20 to 7.25 a.m.
-Ticket prices start from RUR 1290 one way.
+Take one of high-speed Sapsan trains from Leningradsky Station departing from 5.45 to 7.00 a.m.
 In about four hours you will find yourself at Moskovsky Station in St. Petersburg.
 The station faces Nevsky Prospect, the city’s main street.

 Cross the square cornerwise to Stockman department store and take a City Sightseeing double-decker bus.
 If the weather is fine, take their boat tour too.
 These combined tours cover most of the city’s major tourist attractions and will take two to four hours, depending on how often you hop off.